pcmalik/RetrospectiveData/README.md

     1) To list available retrospectives
     2) Filter retrospectives on date selection and
     3) Add new feedbacks under respective retrospective.
 Feedback can be added only for participants belonging to its respective retrospective item.
 Feedback Type dropdown is populated using enumeration values.
+    4) As per spec document, assumption is made that existing feedbacks/newly added feedbacks won't be shown on UI.
+If you need to see existing feedbacks/newly added feedbacks then you can refer to data file which can be found at C:\repos\RetrospectiveData\RetrospectiveDataApi\Data\Retrospectives.json

 ![Angular U I](Snapshots/AngularUI.png)